CringeTherapy/Disabler/docs/index.md

 # Disabler Beta v1.4.1 (UNTESTED)

-## Click the "Show in Github Button"
+## Click the "View On Github" Button.